elpatron68/softbase-inventory/README.md

 ### Chocolatey Install

-A [Chocolatey]() package for simple installation and automatic updating will be added in the future.
+A [Chocolatey](https://chocolatey.org/) package for installation and easy updating will be added in the near future.

 ### Manual Download